craftercms/docs/source/system-administrators/activities/delivery/setup-serverless-delivery.rst

   CloudFormation stack with an S3 bucket where the site content will be uploaded and a CloudFront that will serve ``/static-assets`` directly and will redirect any other requests to the Delivery Engine LB (which you specify in ``studio.serverless.delivery.deployer.target.template.params.aws.cloudformation.deliveryLBDomainName``).
-- The ``aws.cloudformation.namespace`` is basically the prefix of the S3 bucket mentioned in hte previous step.
+- The ``aws.cloudformation.namespace`` is basically the prefix of the S3 bucket mentioned in the previous step.
 This prefix will be part of the name of most of the AWS resources created by the serverless deployer.
 - You need to specify proper AWS credentials for creating the CloudFormation stack and uploading files to S3, which can be done in the following ways: